 Water is essential for our daily activities.
-If you work in this industry, you know that water supply faces numerous threats.
-Climate change, urbanization, digital technology and increasing customer demand are some of the threats affecting the water sector.
+If you work in the water industry, you know that water supply faces numerous threats.
+Climate change, urbanization, digital technology, and increasing customer demand are some of the threats affecting the water sector.

 You’re also facing criticism about how you dispose of wastewater.
 Some people claim that your factory is consuming and wasting a lot of water.
 While some of it might be true, other factors are more dangerous to the water sector.
 They include the following: